‘Overly optimistic’ Georgia Trump trial plan could create ‘circus,’ legal experts warn

 “The approach from Trump’s lawyers so far has been maximalist, and there’s no reason to believe they will change their strategy now,” Morrison said.

-Willis also said Monday that she plans to try all 19 defendants together, remarks on which The Hill requested additional comment.
+Willis said Monday she plans to try all 19 defendants together, remarks on which The Hill requested additional comment.

 If all that occurs, the well of the court alone — the space separating the parties from the public — could far exceed 50 people, causing a host of additional logistical issues.